FrancisDrakeII/object_detection/README.md

 ```Bash
 python train.py --logtostderr --train_dir=training/ --pipeline_config_path=training/faster_rcnn_inception_v2_pets.config
 ```
 * Initialization process may take up to 30 seconds to begin, if you saw some errors, I first suggest you to copy the error code and Google it.
 Most of the solutions should be there.
-If you still have problems, please reach me out via my email and give me the error message/log: zihuanteng@gmail.com.
+If you still have problems, please reach me out via email.
 * During training process, window will prompt the steps you are, loss in real time, depends on your training data size, model you chose, training time will vary.
 For Faster-RCNN-Inception-V2 model, I recommend stop the training process when loss consistently drops below 0.05.
 For light-weighted model such as the MobileNet-SSD series (usually implemented on Raspberry Pi/NVIDIA Jetson), I recommend stop the training when the loss consistently drops below 2.
 * To view the progress of training in details, Open a new Anaconda Prompt window as Adminstrator, activate the VM envirnment, and navigate to the ` C:\xxxx\models\research\object_detection` [directory](https://github.com/FrancisDrakeII/object_detection/tree/main/models/research/object_detection), and issue the command:
 ```Bash